Online Feedback Optimization over Networks: A Distributed Model-free Approach: Design of Distributed Model-free OFO Controllers

 We summarize the detailed steps of the proposed distributed OFO controller in Algorithm \ref{algortihm: model-free controller}.
+The shared coefficients, such as $\tau, \eta$, and $\delta$, can be either set in advance or synchronized via consensus mechanisms.
 At every iteration $k$, each agent $i$ generates a random exploration signal $v_k(i) \sim \mathcal{N}(0,1)$ synchronously and evaluates its local objective value $\obj_i(u_k+\delta v_k) = \Phi_i(u_k(i)+\delta v_k(i),y_k(i))$ with its local input $u_k(i) + \delta v_k(i)$ and local measured output $y_k(i)$, which captures the collective effect of the coupled dynamics.
 These local objective values are stored in a vector $\bm{z}_{i,k}\in \bb{R}^{\tau}$ of size $\tau$.
 Then, the agents update $\bm{z}_{i,k}$ via the average consensus step (see line \ref{algo: consensus averaging} in Algorithm \ref{algortihm: model-free controller}), where $W$ is a doubly stochastic matrix with Metropolis weights\cite{Nedicangelia2018}.
-Afterward, the new local evaluation of $\obj_i$ queues into $\bm{z}^{(1)}_{i,k}$, and the first element of $\bm{z}^{(1)}_{i,k}$ is taken out to facilitate the optimization iterations (see lines \ref{algo: line 7}-\ref{algo: line 14} in Algorithm \ref{algortihm: model-free controller}).
+Afterward, the new local evaluation of $\obj_i$ queues into $\bm{z}_{i,k}$.
+We denote this vector with $\tau + 1$ elements by $\bm{z}^{(1)}_{i,k}$.
+The first element of $\bm{z}^{(1)}_{i,k}$ is taken out to facilitate the optimization iterations (see lines \ref{algo: line 7}-\ref{algo: line 14} in Algorithm \ref{algortihm: model-free controller}).
 We illustrate the process of communicating and updating $\bm{z}_{i,k}$ in Fig.~\ref{fig: distribute algo vector}.